-Maryland Security Deposit Collections & Holdings
+Maryland Security Deposit Collections and Holdings

-Maryland Security Deposit Collections & Holdings
+Maryland Security Deposit Collections and Holdings

 Quick Facts Answer

-Maximum / Limit 2 Months’ Rent
+Maximum / Limit 1 Months’ Rent (With Exceptions)

 Receipt Requirement Yes